Automatically Change Response Data Using a Pattern File

 |---|---|---|

-| Source File | Shows the full path of the pattern file selected with . | You can also enter the full path manually. |
+| Source File | Displays the full path of the pattern file selected with the button. | You can also set it by entering the full path directly. |

-button | Opens the file dialog to choose the pattern file. | The file is not loaded until you click . |
+button | Opens the file dialog and selects the pattern file to load. | The selected file is not loaded until the button is clicked. |

-| ID Filter | Enables filtering for the pattern data in the loaded file.
-When enabled, data that does not meet the following conditions is ignored: ・ID matches the value entered in ID Filter ・Type is Wakeup or Sleep | |
+| ID Filter | Sets whether to extract pattern data from the loaded pattern file.
+When the check box is ON, data other than the following conditions is treated as invalid. - The ID matches the value set in ID Filter- The type is Wakeup or Sleep | |

-button | Loads the pattern file shown in Source File and displays it in the pattern data list. | |
+button | Loads the pattern file shown in Source File and displays it in Pattern Data List. | |

-button | Clears the pattern data list. | |
+button | Clears everything in Pattern Data List. | |

-| Pattern Data List (outline ①) | Displays the pattern data included in the loaded pattern file. | |
+| Pattern Data List (Area 1) | Displays the pattern data contained in the loaded pattern file. | |

-| Pattern Change Trigger | Defines the conditions under which pattern changes occur. | |
+| Pattern Change Trigger | Sets the occurrence conditions for pattern change events. | |

 button | Saves the settings and closes the dialog. | |